learn-co-students/sf-web-102819/41-react-router/README.md

 ## Content

-- [ ] Define client-side routing a 📖
+- [ ] Define client-side routing and its use in a SPA 📖
-- [ ] Why do we even need routes?
+- [ ] Create a React applet with routes 🕹
-- What are the drawbacks to client-side routing?
-- But what does React Router Actually Do?
-- Setup and Components
-  - Router
-  - Route
-  - Link
-  - Switch
-  - Redirect

 ---